 Traveling with your pets on a short road trip can seem like a daunting task, let alone taking them anywhere internationally.
 The process of traveling with your pets internationally actually isn’t as complicated as many traveling-pet-owners initially assume.
-It’s a matter of solid preparation well before your flight, packing some training collars for obedience, a few trips to the vet, and some added steps on your existing flight plan.
+It’s a matter of solid preparation well before your flight, a few trips to the vet, and some added steps on your existing flight plan.

 For this post I’m sticking to air travel and talking about cats and dogs when I refer to “pets”, since most all other animals are regarded by airlines and governments as “wildlife” and are subject to different requirements.

 You could easily end up out of a plane ticket if you book first for yourself and try to make arrangements with your pets.
 First thing’s first, don’t get ahead of yourself, no matter how cheap that last minute flight is.